makersacademy/CV/README.md

 **CNN International** (1997-2000)
 Satellite Feed Producer
-- I booked satellite feeds across the world for CNN's output, and experimented with new tech including TOKO
+- Whist studying for my Masters, I worked in the CNN London master control room, booking satellite feeds across the world for CNN's output, and experimenting with new tech including TOKO

 **Heart 106.2** (1996-1998)
 Reporter